maRce10/marce10.github.com/_posts/2019-08-13-group_signature_xcorr.md

   }
 {% endhighlight %}

-The function takes the cross-correlation similarity matrix and a label indicating lek membership:
+The function takes as arguments the cross-correlation similarity matrix and a label indicating lek membership:

 {% highlight r %}
 # create lek membership from column names